 He was 35 at the time, and has since gone on to make it five successive seasons hitting double figures for league goals for Sampdoria.
 Not bad for a man who made his top-flight debut in May 2000 and played (and scored) for his country at the 2010 World Cup.

-It’s not just penalties, either, with one of his 19 goals in the 2017-18 campaign showing more athleticism and creativity that most are capable of.
+One of his 19 goals in the 2017-18 campaign showed more athleticism and creativity that most are capable of.
 He’s still going at the age of 38, because of course he is.

 Antonio Di Natale has never been young or old, he has just been Antonio di Natale.
 The ageing process, to him, has always been more a suggestion than a reality.